Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 RELEASE CONDITIONS

 Thursday’s hearing provided a few clues about why the judge reversed his initial ruling.
-Darvin said when he issued his decision last Thursday to release Hamilton the next day, he intentionally built in time to give local police, the Maine State Police computer crimes unit, and the U.S. Department of Homeland Security an opportunity to search for further evidence that Hamilton had violated his release conditions.
+Darvin said when he issued his decision last Thursday to release the teen the next day, he intentionally built in time to give local police, the Maine State Police computer crimes unit, and the U.S. Department of Homeland Security an opportunity to search for further evidence that Hamilton had violated his release conditions.

 When they did produce that evidence, Darvin agreed to delay the teenager’s release “out of an abundance of caution.”

-Hamilton’s release this week comes with several new conditions, including that he be under adult supervision at all times, have very limited access to the internet, will only be able to call a specific list of people for specific reasons, and will need to ask permission from his corrections officer to leave his home.
+His release this week comes with several new conditions, including that he be under adult supervision at all times, have very limited access to the internet, will only be able to call a specific list of people for specific reasons, and will need to ask permission from his corrections officer to leave his home.

 “You have only yourself to blame,” Darvin told the teen.